Before we get to the yummy steamy paleo-friendly roast chicken recipe, I would like to share my thoughts about my writing passion.

 We were amazed at the results of the technique.
 Placing the chicken on an elevated V rack helps with even heat circulation around the bird, so it roasted perfectly evenly- no overcooked breast, no undercooked thighs.
 Flipping the bird resulted in even cooking and a beautiful, all over golden appearance.
 The dry rub of garlic and herbs under the skin combined with the wet rub over the skin resulted in robust herbaceous flavor that penetrated the flesh.
 The drippings deposited herbs in the sauce base in the bottom of the roasting pan.
 The sauce was flavorful without being fat-laden.
 Wonderful technique!

-We served our Roast Herbed Chicken today with a savory Wild Rice Mushroom Pilaf.
+We served our Roast Herbed Chicken today with a savory Wild Rice Mushroom Pilaf (not paleo I realize, but I’m neither strictly paleo nor vegan).
 I am a fan of the Lundberg organic rice, and the Country Wild blend of Wehani long grain brown and black Japonica is nuty and rich with flavor and texture.

 - 1 medium sweet onion, diced

-- 6 ounces mushrooms of your choice, sliced
+- 6 ounces of mushrooms of your choice, sliced

 - 2 cups Mushroom Broth (I used pacific brand)